cheeze2000/cheeze2000/README.md

 ## 👋
 Hello!
 I'm cheeze, a Computer Science student at **National University of Singapore**. \
-Under this 4-year course, I am looking to specialise in Algorithms and Computer Security.
+Under this 4-year course, I am looking to specialise in Algorithms.

 ---